Tony Holohan: COVID-19 pandemic

+On 2 July 2020, Holohan made an announcement that he would be taking a hiatus from his position as Chief Medical Officer to care for his family as his wife entered palliative care with multiple myeloma.
+Deputy Chief Medical Officer Ronan Glynn was temporarily appointed to the office until his return in October 2020.

 On 10 June 2021, Holohan received an Honorary Fellowship from the Royal College of Surgeons in Ireland in recognition of his outstanding leadership during the COVID-19 pandemic.

 On 16 June 2021, he accepted the Freedom of the City of Dublin on behalf of all healthcare workers during the COVID-19 pandemic.

 Trinity College appointment controversy

 On 25 March 2022, Holohan announced that he would step down as Chief Medical Officer on 1 July, after being appointed as Professor of Public Health Strategy and Leadership at Trinity College Dublin.

 The confusion over the role began when it was announced on 6 April that he would remain a civil servant and the Department of Health would continue to pay his €187,000 salary.
 In a statement, the Department said that Holohan's new role was an "open-ended secondment" that was "in the public interest" because of the skills he could bring to the third-level sector.

 The next day, he told a private session of the Oireachtas Health Committee that he had agreed to "relinquish" his role as CMO and would not be returning to it "at any point in the future".

 On 8 April, Taoiseach Micheál Martin said there had to be greater transparency around the planned academic role for Holohan at Trinity College, and that the matter had to be paused and reassessed until he received a report from Minister for Health Stephen Donnelly.
 On the same day, the Irish Independent reported that Holohan's salary would be €30,000 higher than other professors working at Trinity College.

-On 9 April, as a result of the controversy, Holohan announced that he would retire on 1 July and would not take up the academic position at Trinity College, following several days of controversy.
+On 9 April, as a result of the controversy, Holohan announced that he would retire as CMO on 1 July and would not take up the academic position at Trinity College.
 In a statement, he said he did not wish to see the controversy continue.

-Adjunct Full Professor of Public Health at University College Dublin
+Other ventures

 On 7 July 2022, Holohan announced that he would be starting a new position as an adjunct full professor of public health at University College Dublin, with no salary attached to the position.

-Board Member of Irish Hospice Foundation

 On 15 September 2022, it was announced that Holohan would be joining the non-executive voluntary board of the Irish Hospice Foundation.

-Chair of Medical Advisory Board at Enfer Medical

 On 13 October 2022, Enfer Medical Ltd. announced that Holohan had been appointed chair of its medical advisory board.
 The company is an independent laboratory facility providing testing services for sexual health, respiratory health, gut health and genomics.